-To help the students in planning their courses of study and for general counseling on the academic programme, the Head of the Department / Dean of School of the students shall attach a certain number of students to a faculty member of the department who shall function as Faculty Advisor for the students throughout their period of study.
-Such Faculty Advisor shall offer advice to the students on academic and personal matters, and guide the students in taking up courses for registration and enrolment in every semester.
+To help the students in planning their courses of study and for general counseling, the Head of the Department / Dean of School of the students shall attach a maximum of 20 students to a faculty member of the department who shall function as faculty advisor for the students throughout their period of study.
+Such faculty advisor shall guide the students in taking up the elective courses for registration and enrolment in every semester and also offer advice to the students on academic and related personal matters.